The 12 Disciples of Jesus

 Tacitus (115–117 AD)

-From outside the Christian tradition, the Roman senator13 and historian Tacitus,14 confirms the broader context.
+From outside the Christian tradition, the Roman senator14 and historian Tacitus,15 confirms the broader context.
 Writing of the Great Fire of Rome in 64 AD, he records how Emperor Nero deflected blame by accusing the early Christians:

 “Nero fastened the guilt [of the fire] and inflicted the most exquisite tortures on a class hated for their abominations, called Christians by the populace… Mockery of every sort was added to their deaths.
 Covered with the skins of beasts, they were torn by dogs and perished, or were nailed to crosses, or were doomed to the flames and burnt.”

 Tacitus does not name Peter.
-But his description of Nero’s persecution matches precisely when Christian tradition places the apostle’s death—by crucifixion, in Rome.
+But his description of Nero’s persecution aligns with the period in which early Christian tradition places the apostle’s death in Rome.

 The Tradition of Peter’s Crucifixion Upside Down

-According to The Acts of Peter—a second-century15 text from outside the New Testament canon—Peter asked to be crucified upside down, considering himself unworthy to die as Jesus did.
-Though the source is later and apocryphal, the tradition did not emerge in a vacuum.
-Origen,16 writing in the third century, affirms it.
-So does Eusebius,17 the first great historian of the Christian church.
+According to The Acts of Peter—a second-century16 text from outside the New Testament canon—Peter asked to be crucified upside down, considering himself unworthy to die as Jesus did.
+Though the source is later and apocryphal, the tradition did not arise in isolation.
+Origen,17 writing in the third century, affirms it, as does Eusebius,18 the early historian of the Christian church.

-This image—Peter, head-down on a cross, body broken but spirit unshaken—became a symbol of the faith he carried to the end.
+This image—Peter, head-down on a cross—became a lasting symbol of the faith he carried to the end.

 Why It Matters